 Learning how to create a Facebook artist page is as easy as starting a Facebook personal page.

-If you haven’t done so already, visit How to Set Up an Artist Facebook Page to learn how to create your artist Facebook page step-by-step.
+If you haven’t done so, visit How to Set Up an Artist Facebook Page to learn how to create your artist Facebook page step-by-step.

 Like Facebook’s algorithm changes, the features on business pages are also changing.
-I will continue to add to this list to ensure it is up to date.
+I will continue to add to this list to ensure it is current.

 Facebook Page Tips – How To Optimize Your Facebook Page